IDIAMath/WP-MATH-MA/docs/multidimensional_functions/2D_function_negative_definite_hessian.md

 The student needs to find a point $(x,y)$, where the Hessian of the function is negative-definite.

 ### Student perspective
+When the point is moved in $x-y$-direction, the height of a corresponding point with the same $x,y$-coordinates moves according to the 2D-function.
+At this point, the local quadratical taylor approximation  is calculated and plotted in a range big enough to estimate the infinite development.
+The student moves the plane to a point with an approximation that fulfils the requirements.
+The coordinates of the points are interpreted as answers.
 | ![Click draw button](https://private-user-images.githubusercontent.com/120648145/240393148-43fff879-5e74-4844-af9a-3c1754e18145.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJrZXkiOiJrZXkxIiwiZXhwIjoxNjg0ODY4ODkwLCJuYmYiOjE2ODQ4Njg1OTAsInBhdGgiOiIvMTIwNjQ4MTQ1LzI0MDM5MzE0OC00M2ZmZjg3OS01ZTc0LTQ4NDQtYWY5YS0zYzE3NTRlMTgxNDUucG5nP1gtQW16LUFsZ29yaXRobT1BV1M0LUhNQUMtU0hBMjU2JlgtQW16LUNyZWRlbnRpYWw9QUtJQUlXTkpZQVg0Q1NWRUg1M0ElMkYyMDIzMDUyMyUyRnVzLWVhc3QtMSUyRnMzJTJGYXdzNF9yZXF1ZXN0JlgtQW16LURhdGU9MjAyMzA1MjNUMTkwMzEwWiZYLUFtei1FeHBpcmVzPTMwMCZYLUFtei1TaWduYXR1cmU9NTFmMmNhMGQwZWM5ZTU3Nzc3NGI2YmVhNGM3MWIxYzFiNWE0N2JlOTQzNTQwZTI5MjYzZjRmNGU5YzA4YmE0ZiZYLUFtei1TaWduZWRIZWFkZXJzPWhvc3QifQ.YJwbK3Vf3yii8sFaXqVANidhaCriJgirXJ5yrDxUMS8) |
 |:--:|
 | *When the student solves the problem* |